SuperSonicSites/MagalieSeabrooke/content/en/_index.md

 keywords: "Magalie Seabrooke, RESP, CST Consultant"
 # Hero Section
 welcome: "Prepare to"
-h1: "Unlocking the full potential of your RESP"
+h1: "Unlock the full potential of your RESP"
-lead: "With Magalie Seabrooke CST Consultant"
+lead: "With Magalie Seabrooke C.S.T Consultant"
 cta: "Make An Appointment"
 cta__link: "https://calendly.com/info-magresp"
 # Service Section
 h2: "Save Without Risking Your Capital"
-subhead2: "When it comes to your children's future, no one wants to leave it to chance.
-For over 10 years, Magalie Seabrooke has been helping families navigate their options, maximize government grants and protect their capital thanks to the Canadian Scholarship Trust Foundation."
+subhead2: "When it comes to your children’s future, no one wants to leave it to chance.
+For over 15 years, Magalie Seabrooke has been helping families navigate their options, maximize government grants, and protect their capital, thanks to the Canadian Scholarship Trust Foundation."

-h3: "Work With Magalie"
+h3: "WHY WORK WITH MAGALIE?"
 subhead3: "My mission with the Canadian Scholarship Trust Foundation is to help families reach their post-secondary education goals and help Canadian children remove financial barriers by using the government grants available to them."
-# SERVICES BOX SECTION

 # SERVICES BOX SECTION
 service1: "Personalized Service"
 service1__desc: "From the first day until the day your child obtains a post-secondary diploma, Magalie and her team are there for you."